 It is up to you to decide what is appropriate in your work environment.
 We ask that you go through your day with the student as you would any other, so that the student gains a realistic perspective of what your career entails.
 Some options include:

 - Conducting informational interviews with you and other co-workers

-- Attending meetings and other functions
+- Attending meetings and brainstorming sessions

 - Editing or proofreading

 - Working directly or observing interactions with customers and clients

 Students who participate in an externship will be undergraduate or graduate students in the USC Sol Price School of Public Policy including: Masters of Public Administration, Masters of Public Policy, Masters of Health Administration and Masters of Planning.
 By indicating your expectations on the sponsor application, we will strive to match you with a student who meets your qualifications and skills competencies.

 4. Do I have the opportunity to select students?

 No. The Office of Career Services will screen student applicants and make a selection for you.
 We will verify the student has the qualifications you request.

 Yes, but only after the Office of Career Services has informed you of your extern.
 It is the responsibility of the student to contact you prior to the externship once the decision has been made.
 Students will not be given contact information during the application process.